tdwg/website/conferences/2023/instructions-for-editors/index.md

 - May participate as a session editor in the assessment and/or review process.
 - Keeps the Abstract Tracking spreadsheet (ATS) up-to-date (link provided separately).
 - Uses the ATS to fill in the **order of presentation by 15 August** for the session as it will appear in the conference program.
+- Works with Session organizers to identify & record programming requirements or contingencies (see ATS row 1 merged columns J-P)
 - Notifies the volume editors <editor@tdwg.org> with issues meeting timelines or a lack of session reviewers qualified for any part of the review.
 - Identifies [conflicts of interest](#conflicts-of-interest) and works to resolve them.
 - Helps ensure that presenters register promptly for the conference.